← Back to 史記

 3

 Yu followed this.
 After fourteen generations, they reached Emperor Kong Jia, who had licentious virtue and was fond of spirits.
 The spirits were profaned, and two dragons left him.
 After three generations, Tang attacked Jie and wished to move the Xia altar, but it was not possible, so he made the Xia altar.
 After eight generations, they reached Emperor Tai Wu.
-There were mulberry and millet growing in the courtyard, and in one evening they grew large enough to embrace.
+Mulberry and paper mulberry grew in the courtyard, and in a single night they grew large enough to embrace.
 He was afraid.
-Yi Zhi said, 'Monsters cannot overcome virtue.'
+Yi Zhi said, 'Malign portents cannot overcome virtue.'
 Tai Wu cultivated virtue, and the mulberry and millet died.
 Yi Zhi assisted Wu Xian, and Wu Xian's rise began from this.
 After fourteen generations, Emperor Wu Ding obtained Fu Yue as chancellor, and Yin was revived.
 He was called the Gao Zong.
 A pheasant climbed onto the cauldron's ear and crowed, and Wu Ding was afraid.
 Zu Ji said, 'Cultivate virtue.'
 Wu Ding followed it, and his position was eternally peaceful.
 After five generations, Emperor Wu Yi disrespected the spirits and died by thunder.
 After three generations, Emperor Zhou was licentious and disorderly, and King Wu attacked him.
-From this, one can observe that in the beginning they were never not reverent and respectful, but afterward they gradually became negligent.
+From this, one can observe that in the beginning they were always reverent and respectful, but afterward they gradually became negligent.

 4

-The Zhou officials say that when the winter solstice arrives, one sacrifices to heaven at the southern suburb to welcome the arrival of the long day; when the summer solstice arrives, one sacrifices to the earth spirits.
-All use music and dance, and then the spirits can be obtained and ritually honored.
-The Son of Heaven sacrifices to the famous mountains and great rivers of all under heaven.
-The five peaks are regarded as the three dukes, and the four rivers are regarded as the feudal lords.
-The feudal lords sacrifice to the famous mountains and great rivers within their territories.
+The Zhou officials say that when the winter solstice arrives, one sacrifices to heaven at the southern suburb to welcome the arrival of the long day; When the summer solstice arrives, one sacrifices to the earth spirits.
+All use music and dance, and only then can the spirits be summoned and honored with ritual.
+The Son of Heaven sacrifices to the famous mountains and great rivers of the realm.
+The Five Peaks are treated with the rank of the Three Dukes, and the Four Rivers with the rank of feudal lords.
+The feudal lords sacrifice to the famous mountains and great rivers within their own territories.
 The four rivers are the Jiang, He, Huai, and Ji.
 The Son of Heaven calls them the Bright Hall and Pi Yong; the feudal lords call them the Pan Palace.

 5